datacarpentry/genomics-workshop/index.md

 > - [Overview of the dataset](http://www.datacarpentry.org/introduction-genomics/01-intro-to-dataset.html)
 {: .prereq}

+## Teaching Platforms
+In its current form, the workshop can be run on pre-imaged AWS instances, Cyverse instances, or data & directories built on a local compute cluster.

+> ## Platforms Details
+>
+{: .solution}

 ### Amazon instance for workshop

 All the software and data used in the workshop is on an Amazon AMI.